theproductcoach/30apps30days/apps/07-definitely-helpful-ai/README.md

 ## How It Works

 1. Type your question in the chat
-2. Receive our AI's most "thoughtful" response
+2. Receive our AI's most..."thoughtful" response
 3. Marvel at its "incredible" problem-solving abilities
 4. Try not to laugh (okay, you can laugh)
 5. Clear the chat when you need a fresh start